 Come here for… Italian-influenced street food.
 This is proudly unauthentic but satisfying stuff.
 Italian-accented, paying affectionate homage to the spirit of favourites, but really- it’s carbs, isn’t it?
 Loads and loads of lovely, buttery, cheesy carbs.

 My pick try their crisp little butter-golden (and GF) gnocchi, slathered with mushroom or beef ragú.
-If it’s on, have the Chicken Milanese- crisp, breaded chicken and hot sauce over tagliatelle.
+Have the special: crisp, breaded chicken and hot sauce over beef ragu tagliatelle.
 Authentic?
 No. Tasty?
 Oooof yes.

 They make the effort to import vegetarian Grana Padano cheese wheels for their trademark dish.
 Try the gnocchi with their mushroom ragú, which is also available in a vegan version.